Prevention is better than cure. We know the impact of reputational damage can do to businesses and brands. And you should always be prepared.

 A crisis is an event, or series of events, that threatens an organization’s existence.
-It can disrupt business operations, damage your reputation and negatively impact your finances.
+It can disrupt business operations, damage your reputation and impact your finances.

 You might think it will never happen to you.
-Our experience says it could, and probably will, at some point.
+Our experience says it could, and will, at some point.

 Negative stories will hit that positive reputation that you’ve spent years building.

 There are two types of crisis management- reactive and proactive.
-Reactive takes a ‘firefighting’ approach, waiting for a crisis to happen and then dealing with it.
+Reactive is a ‘firefighting’ approach, waiting for a crisis to happen and then dealing with it.
 Whereas proactive is the planning that organizations take to overcome any potential issues.

 Which is why it pays to be smart, planning ahead to handle a crisis should you need it.
-The three stages of crisis management are before, during and after the event.
+The three stages of crisis management are before, during, and after the event.

 Before an issue arises, you can put your crisis plan in place.
 Take the time to identify and train key internal stakeholders and draft your response plan.
 This should form part of your online management strategy so that you can take back control.

 Activate your crisis plan with your team.
 You should keep all stakeholders informed throughout the process and maintain regular contact.

-Now is the best to think about using online reputation management to repair the damage.
-If your search results are turning negative, which don’t show your company in a positive light, this will help you strengthen your online presence.
+Now is the best to think about using reputation management to repair any damage.
+If search results don’t show your company in a positive light, this will help you strengthen your online presence.

 Speak with Simon our online reputation management expert, in complete confidence.